zuozhenggh/learning-library/data-management-library/oci-di/introduction/introduction.md

 * Set up the Data Integration prerequisites in Oracle Cloud Infrastructure
 * Create an OCI Data Integration Workspace and the necessary policies
 * Create Object Storage and Autonomous Data Warehouse Data Assets in the Workspace
-* Create a Data Flow, Integration task, Data Loader task and SQL task
+* Create Data Flows, Integration tasks, Data Loader task and SQL task
-* Create a Pipeline, pipeline task and publish tasks into an Application
+* Create a Pipeline, Pipeline task and publish tasks into an Application
-* Schedule and run the tasks
+* Schedule and run the Pipeline task

 ## Workshop Prerequisites

 This workshop requires an Oracle Cloud account.
-You may use your **own cloud account** or you can get a **Free Trial** account as described in the **Getting Started** lab in the Contents menu.
+You may use your **own cloud account** or you can get a **Free Trial** account as described in the **Getting Started** lab from the Contents menu.
 Also:
 * Familiarity with Database is desirable, but not required
 * Some understanding of Cloud and Database terms is helpful